Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Problem Formulation of Continuous RL

-over all admissible policies $\mu$.
-Importantly, the agent does not have access to the coefficients $b$, $\sigma$, $r$ and $g$.
-Instead, the agent directly interacts with \Cref{eq:state_mu} with different actions, and refines her strategy based on observed state and reward trajectories.
-We emphasize that in this paper, we directly optimize \eqref{eq:cost_mu} over deterministic policies, which map the state space directly to the action space, rather than over stochastic policies as studied in \cite{jia2022policy_grad, jia2023q, zhao2023policy}, which map the state space to probability measures over the action space (see \Cref{sec:determinisitc_stochastic}).
+In an RL framework, the agent does not have access to the coefficients $b$, $\sigma$, $r$ and $g$.
+Instead, the agent directly interacts with \eqref{eq:state_mu} with different actions, and refines her strategy based on observed state and reward trajectories.
+Following the classical control framework, throughout the paper we restrict admissible policies to be Markovian policies $\mu:[0,T]\times \sR^n\to \mathcal A$ to optimize \eqref{eq:cost_mu}.
+These policies are referred to as deterministic policies in the RL literature, as they map time and state directly to a given action.

-To solve \Cref{eq:cost_mu}, a practical approach is to restrict the optimization problem over a sufficiently rich class of parameterized policies.
+To solve this RL problem, one typically restricts the optimization problem \eqref{eq:cost_mu} to a sufficiently rich class of parameterized policies.
 More precisely, given a class of policies $\{\mu_\phi:[0,T]\times \sR^n\to \mathcal{A} \mid \phi\in \R^k\} $ parameterized by $\phi$, we consider the following maximization problem:

-where $X^\phi$ denotes the state process controlled by $\mu_\phi$.
-Throughout this paper, we assume the initial state distribution $\nu$ has a second moment, and impose the following regularity conditions on the policy class and model coefficients.
+where $X^\phi$ denotes the state process \eqref{eq:state_mu} controlled by $\mu_\phi$.
+Throughout this paper, we impose the following regularity conditions on the model coefficients and the policy class.